aryszka/notation/README.md

-# Notation - Print Go objects
+# Notation - print Go objects

-This package can be used to print (or sprint) Go objects with optional wrapping (indentation) and optional type information for debugging purposes.
+This package can be used to print (or sprint) Go objects for debugging purposes, with optional wrapping (indentation) and optional type information.

 ### Alternatives